Wyndham Vale railway station

 Wyndham Vale railway station is a regional railway station on the Deer Park-West Werribee line, part of the Victorian railway network.
 It serves the western Melbourne suburb of Manor Lakes, which was part of Wyndham Vale until being gazetted as a separate suburb in March 2016, nine months after the station opened.
 Wyndham Vale station is a ground level premium station, featuring two side platforms.
 It opened on 14 June 2015.

 Built as part of the Regional Rail Link project, it was officially opened on 14 June 2015 by Premier Daniel Andrews and the federal Minister for Infrastructure and Regional Development, Warren Truss, with services commencing on 21 June 2015.

 A turnback siding is located between the two running lines just to the south of the station, used for peak hour terminating services from Melbourne.
 A stabling yard has also been built to the north of the station.
 Construction began in mid-2018, and the sidings were opened in April 2020.

 Under the Western Rail Plan, announced by the Andrews State Government in 2018, the station will eventually become part of the metropolitan railway network.

 Platforms and services

 The V/Line station at Wyndham Vale has two side platforms.
-It is served by V/Line Geelong line and selected Warrnambool line trains.
+It is served by V/Line Geelong line and one Warrnambool line service towards Southern Cross each night.